PASTAplus/metapype-eml/README.md

 ```

 This `access_rule` example demonstrates the use of all three rule sections: 1)
-The node specific constraint validates the value of a specific node attribute.
+The node-specific constraint validates the value of a specific node attribute.
 In this case, the `order` attribute, if defined, must have a value of either
 `allowFirst` or `denyFirst` only.
 2) The descendant children section defines a
 single node choice of either an `allow` or `deny` child, along with